ramyamallina/ramyamallina/README.md

 ### **Hi, I'm @ramyamallina**

-👋 Hi, I’m Ramya Mallina, a Computer Science student at the University of North Carolina at Charlotte, with a minor in Psychology.
+👋 Hi, I’m Ramya Mallina, a Computer Science student at the University of North Carolina at Charlotte with a concentration in data science and a minor in Psychology.

 👀 I’m passionate about roles in data analysis, business analysis, and data science.
 I love using data to solve real-world problems and drive business improvements.